djag07907/djag07907/README.md

 - 🔭 I’m currently working on **several web and mobile applications.**

-- 🌱 I’m currently learning **React, TS and Astro.**
+- 🌱 I’m currently learning **Astro.**

 - 👯 I’m looking to collaborate on **projects or companies that can both prove me a challenge and create a social impact.**

 - 📝 I'm working on writing articles and ebooks for every entry-level and junior software developer.
 A personal blog would be coded later on. (https://es.community.revelo.com/author/djagdev/)

-- 💬 You can ask me about **HTML, CSS, JS, Flutter, React, and Kotlin.**
+- 💬 You can ask me about **HTML, CSS, JS, Flutter, React, React Native, Kotlin, TS, and PowerBi .**

 - 📫 You can reach me through my email **josamogax@gmail.com**

 - 📄 Know about my experiences on my <a href="https://danielalvarez-dev.com/" target="_blank" >Portfolio</a>

-- ⚡ Fun fact **I'm a mix of rock, metal, classic, chef, IT, night owl, gamer, cold weather and dog person.**
+- ⚡ Fun fact **I'm a mix of rock, metal, classic, chef, IT, night owl, gamer, cold weather, and a dog person.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">